Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

-Psychiatric treatment is accessible through income-based sliding scale models.
-On this page, learn how BasePoint Academy’s multiple facilities dedicated to adolescent development in Texas employ sliding scale pricing to make mental health services obtainable to all families, regardless of financial circumstances.
-Costs should never hinder access to psychiatric care; at BasePoint, we ensure they don’t.
+Affordable psychiatric treatment is accessible through income-based sliding scale models.
+BasePoint Academy’s facilities in Texas are well-informed in adolescent development and employ sliding-scale pricing to make mental health services obtainable to all teens, regardless of your family’s financial circumstances.
+We believe costs should never hinder access to psychiatric care for teens.

 Contact BasePoint Academy Today